fleschutz/my-backups/README.md

 Data Backup & Recovery
 ======================

-This repo provides support to backup your data as easy as possible.
+This repo provides basic support to backup your data as easy as possible.
 More and detailed information can be found in the [docs](docs) folder.

 Preparation
 -----------